Balloons Policy

 • preferSpreadingPods: if true, containers of the same pod should be spread to different balloons of this type.
 The default is false: prefer placing containers of the same pod to the same balloon(s).

 • preferPerNamespaceBalloon: if true, containers in the same namespace will be placed in the same balloon(s).
-On the other hand, containers in different namespaces are preferrably placed in different balloons.
+On the other hand, containers in different namespaces are preferably placed in different balloons.
 The default is false: namespace has no effect on choosing the balloon of this type.

 • preferNewBalloons: if true, prefer creating new balloons over placing containers to existing balloons.
 This results in preferring exclusive CPUs, as long as there are enough free CPUs.
 The default is false: prefer filling and inflating existing balloons over creating new ones.